Dragory/modmailbot-community-resources/GCP Guide.md

 # Terminal

 Skip this section if you have followed the guide all the way up to here.
-Here's a [jumplink.](https://github.com/mesub7/modmailbot-community-resources/blob/master/GCP%20Guide.md#logs)
+Here's a [jumplink.](https://github.com/Dragory/modmailbot-community-resources/blob/master/GCP%20Guide.md#logs)

 This allows you to download and configure the bot from the terminal, no fuss involved.
 I will not be providing support on this section.
 (Many thanks to [@dopeghoti](https://github.com/dopeghoti) for providing this method.)

-Prequisite: Please follow steps [1](https://github.com/mesub7/modmailbot-community-resources/blob/master/GCP%20Guide.md#step-one-discord-developer-portal) and [3](https://github.com/mesub7/modmailbot-community-resources/blob/master/GCP%20Guide.md#step-three-google-cloud-platform-nodejs-and-pm2) before continuing this section.
+Prerequisite: Please follow steps [1](https://github.com/Dragory/modmailbot-community-resources/blob/master/GCP%20Guide.md#step-one-discord-developer-portal) and [3](https://github.com/Dragory/modmailbot-community-resources/blob/master/GCP%20Guide.md#step-three-google-cloud-platform-nodejs-and-pm2) before continuing this section.

 1) Make a directory and navigate to it.